ModelEarth/community/README.md

 [Install Data Commons Lite](../localsite/info/data/datacommons/) on your local computer.

-Find and pull commute times from census data in the Google Data Commons API.
+Find and pull US census data by state and county from the Google Data Commons API.
+Look for commute times.

 Pull Walkability data from one of the free API's services that provide Walk Scores, Transit Scores and Bike Scores: [RapidAPI.com](https://rapidapi.com/theapiguy/api/walk-score/details) or [WalkScore.com](https://www.walkscore.com/professional/api.php)